Infineon/mtb-example-ota-https/README.md

  6.0.0   | Updated to support OTA update middleware v4.0.0<br /> Added support for KIT_XMC72_EVK_MUR_43439M2 kit.
  6.1.0   | Updated to support PDL v3.11.0
  6.2.0   | Added support for CY8CEVAL-062S2-CYW955513SDM2WLIPA
+ 6.3.0   | Updated to use v2.X of wifi-core-freertos-lwip-mbedtls.mtb; Disabled D-cache for XMC7000 based BSPs
 <br>

 All referenced product or service names and trademarks are the property of their respective owners.